Building A Gazebo - Styles and Types

 Home and Garden Gazebos

 There are basically two types of gazebos for the residential owner.
 The first is a building which is being designed for personal and recreational use.
-This building should or usually matches the architecture of the house.
+This building most often resembles the architecture of the house.

 The second type of gazebo for the residential owner would be the garden gazebo.
-Its design should compliment the garden.
+Its design should compliment the garden and lawn area.

-Each of these buildings should be designed with its intended purpose.
+Each of these buildings should be designed for its intended purpose.
 These buildings will add value to the property and therefore its design needs to be carefully planned.

 Constructing the wooden gazebo will cost more than metal, vinyl, and portable units.
 But, the traditional home has more value than a mobile home or a tent.
 The intended purpose and the budget will determine if there is an interest in permanent or temporary construction.